 (Nikkor 200mm f/4 AI lens with the focusing ring set to closest focusing and Hood slid open.
 The lens appears quite long and stretches to about 17 cm from the camera.
 Depth of field scale is etched on the barrel under the focusing ring.)

-Coming to its results.
+Coming to its performance.
 It is above average in sharpness at f/4.
 It gets fairly sharp by f/5.6 and excellent by f/8.
 While shooting against the light there is almost no flare.
-There is some amount of color fringing visible which almost disappears by f/5.6.
+The lens has noticeable light fall off when wide open but it almost disappears at f/5.6.
+There is some amount of color fringing visible which also almost goes away by f/5.6.
 Between f/5.6 to about f/11 it is super sharp with excellent micro-contrast and almost no light fall off.
 Due to diffraction the image starts to get soft at f/22 and there is noticeable softness at f/32.
 I find this lens very well suited for portraits on a full frame camera.
 The bokeh looks pleasing.

-(Distant hills photographed with the Nikkor 200 mm f/4 AI lens at f/8 aperture and 1/640 sec shutter speed at 100 ISO and -1EV dialed in as exposure compensation)
+(Distant hills photographed with the Nikkor 200 mm f/4 AI lens at f/8 aperture and 1/640 sec shutter speed at 100 ISO and -1EV dialed in as exposure compensation, and with a little over-the-top processing to please one particular person.)

 One mildly disturbing fact is that somehow the lens body seems to resonate the sound of mirror slap on Nikon Df.
 It does not happen with some of the other cameras that I have.
 The resonation may be due to some cost cutting Nikon might have done with the lens body.
 Does this resonation have any impact on image quality?
 I am not sure.
 To be on the safe side, I use a high shutter speed which should take care of any inadvert camera movements.